BjornFrierPedersen/diplomfag_test/SchoolApplication/readme.txt

 0. Ensure that docker is running on your machine
 1. Open you favorite cli
-2. Navigate to the root directory of this project
+2. Navigate to the root directory of the solution
 3. Run the command below:
    docker-compose -f docker-compose.yml up
 4. Open a connection to the postgres server